jkelvie/GuessThePrice-1/README.md

 If they are successful, our deployment script is run.

 ### Deployment Script
-We use our script in deploy.sh to orchestrate:
+We use our deploy.sh script to orchestrate:
 * Setting up config files (AWS and ASK)
-* Uploading Lambda
+* Uploading to Lambda

-This is done with bash because it is the easiest, most concise way to setup the config files in a prisitine environment.
+This is done with a bash script because of the powerful tools it provides for file manipulation and creation.

 These lines setup our AWS and ASK configs from environment variables configured securely in Circle:
 ```